Exposed: How Russia-facing company formation agents took over the darkest corners of corporate Britain

 - The three former teammates who met on the rugby field at one of the UK’s oldest private schools and now run the ComForm Solutions agency.
 Companies created by ComForm include a Scottish firm that received $1.6 million for “confectionery” from Turkmenistan’s trade ministry and another at the heart of the Russian Laundromat scandal that pushed more than $2bn through its bank account.
 There is no suggestion that ComForm had involvement or knowledge of the activities of the companies that it helped form (Read about ComForm in full here.)

 - The Latvian and Anglo-Russian businesswomen who made a fortune through their LAS formation agency, despite helping clients set up UK companies allegedly linked to investment scams, mercenary groups, covid vaccine disinformation campaigns and a Russian Bitcoin-based money laundering exchange.
 The agency, which says it does not accept clients who are politically connected, also played host to a company set up by a cousin of Vladimir Putin, offering international investors “protection” in Russia.
 There is no suggestion that LAS had involvement or knowledge of the activities of the companies that it helped form.
+(Read about LAS in full here.)

 - The former Latvian banker who, at 28 years old, started the Arran network, which has registered more than 400 companies to a Turkish barber’s shop in Bristol.
 Companies created by Arran have been linked to controversies such as the illegal software pirating website Kickass Torrent, alleged corruption in Ukraine’s tax administration, and a company of interest to the FBI in the wake of the 2013 terror bomb attack on the Boston marathon.
 There is no suggestion that Arran had involvement or knowledge of the activities of the companies that it helped form.
-(Read about Arran in full here)
+(Read about Arran in full here.)

 - The Lotus formation network, Latvian-run agency which has helped set up UK shell companies used to own a Kiev hotel linked to the sanctioned son of notoriously corrupt former Ukrainian Viktor Yanukovych.
 Elsewhere anonymous companies set up by Lotus in Wyoming, in the US, were cited by Barack Obama as a money laundering concern while companies Lotus helped set up in New Zealand were involved in money laundering for Mexico’s Sinaloa drugs cartel.
 There is no suggestion that Lotus had involvement or knowledge of the activities of the companies that it helped form.
-(Read about Lotus in full here)

 - The IOS agency was the first to develop British shell companies for the former Soviet market.
 It created companies linked to suspected money laundering at Danske Bank’s notorious branch in Estonia and ABLV in Latvia.
 Companies it created have been linked to a host of scandals from international arms smuggling scandals and illegal bribes and lobbying.
 There is no suggestion that IOS had involvement or knowledge of the activities of the companies that it helped form.
-(Read about IOS in full here)
+(Read about IOS in full here.)

 Switzerland on the Baltic